danwahl/danwahl.github.io/_drafts/agi-safety.md

 For example: before simple calculators, humans labor was an integral part of any attempt to [crunch numbers](https://youtu.be/DmfxIhmGPP4).
 Before computers, human labor was an integral part of any attempt to [manipulate data](https://en.wikipedia.org/wiki/Hidden_Figures).
 At each step, a certain portion of the intellectual burden was offloaded from humans and onto machines, but the "core smarts" remained squarely within the human domain.

-Now, with advanced AI techniques, we're once again presented with a new category of "machine" that exceeds human capabilities.
-But it's still not clear whether we're in an entirely new paradigm, and AGI is about to offload _all_ remaining burdens (for better or worse), or if recent advances are instead more of a new calculator/computer revolution.
+Now, with modern AI techniques, we're once again presented with a new category of "machine" that exceeds human capabilities in some domains.
+But it's still unclear whether we're in an entirely new paradigm, and AGI is about to offload _all_ remaining burdens (for better or worse), or if recent advances instead mark a new calculator/computer revolution.

 I think there's at least some evidence to indicate that we're still in the latter category, and each new highly advanced algorithm that achieves superhuman performance in a specific domain _without_ becoming generally capable should update us [away from worrying about AGI](https://www.overcomingbias.com/2022/05/foom-update.html), not towards it.
 My proposed alternative explanation is that we're in the process of discovering some new facet of intelligence (call it "shallow pattern matching"), more similar to number crunching and data manipulation than AGI.
 We initially bundle these into the "what makes humans special" category, but come to realize that they are separable and, by themselves, insufficient for true general ("deep") intelligence.